manzke/guice-automatic-injection/README.md

 		}
 	}

-...our Example Application also shows, how to use the automatic Injection.
+...which shows, how to use the automatic Injection.

 First of all you have to create a StartupModule and pass the Class of the ClasspathScanner you want to use.
 As a second Parameter you can specify which Packages should be scanned.
 Not all Scanner will support this feature,